The Function of the Inner Ear

 But it wasn’t always this way.

-anticipated In 1734, the consensus regarded the ear as a “Hearing Organ”.
-They believed that different parts of the ear participated in the analysis of sound.
+In 1734, the consensus view was that the ear was entirely the “Hearing Organ”.
+Under this view, different parts of the ear performed different analyses of the sound.

 From Thomson 1734: (images of the original texts)The inner ear was believed to be air-filled.
 This was because cerebrospinal fluid pressure rapidly becomes negative after death.
 Disturbance of the stapes when you are trying to look inside the ear allows air to be rapidly drawn into the labyrinth as the perilymph is sucked into the cranium through the cochlear aqueduct.
 By the time you could look inside, it was air-filled.